ExpressionEngine/ExpressionEngine-User-Guide/source/templates/layouts.rst

 bottlenecks more quickly.

 It is important to understand how layouts and embeds can affect each other.
-Layouts are processed before embeds, so that setting a layout variable inside an embed cannot affect the layout of the embedding template.
+Layouts are :doc:`processed before embeds
+<./template_engine>`, so that setting a layout variable inside an embed
+cannot affect the layout of the embedding template.
 If an embed is using a layout, then the embed will be wrapped by that layout before being placed in the embedding template.
 Setting a layout variable inside the embed will be usable by the embed's layout and that layout will have full access to the variables passed to the embed.

 +-----------------------+----------------------+----------------------------+-----------------------------+
 |                       | Read Embed Variables | Set Embed Layout Variables | Set Parent Layout Variables |